 We ate dinner at the hot on the scene, Asian-bistro restaurant Tao Las Vegas, located in The Venetian Hotel and Casino.
 The restaurant had a super cool vibe, and incredibly delicious food.

+I wonder what the chance of a Tao opening in Nashville is?
 I took the photo above from the staircase that led to the Tao nightclub (also a really cool place, but my sisters and I didn't stay very long...we all had long day of traveling and wanted to hit the casino floor before going to bed).
 Which brings me to my next photo....proof that I won it big in Vegas.
 Ha, yea, riiiiiiggghhhhttt.
 If I remember correctly, I only started with $10 the first night, so I didn't do too badly.
 Thankfully, I didn't get too carried away with the gambling, and I don't think I'll have to call any 1-800-I-Have-A-Gambling-Problem number anytime soon.
 Unfortunately, I also didn't come back to Nashville with a fat wallet either.

 Vegas is one crazy city.
 I don't think I've ever used the phrase "this is ridiculous!" more at one time than I did that weekend.
 Now I know why they call it "Sin City", and I'm happy to say, that I in no way, contributed to it's sinful reputation.
 I'd probably go back to Vegas only once more, but that's about it for this sweet and innocent girl! ;)